Fraunhofer-ITMP/PEMT/README.md

 ## Disclaimer

 PEMT is a scientific tool that has been developed in an academic capacity, and thus comes with no warranty or guarantee of maintenance, support, or back-up of data.

+## Funding
+This project has been funded by EOSC-Life which has received funding from the European Union's Horizon 2020 programme under grant agreement number 824087.